kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

   You should receive the `json` response with the service definition.

-  Access the target url directly to verify that the value of `api.targetUrl` is correct.
+  Access the target URL directly to verify that the value of `api.targetUrl` is correct.